Esmond History, Family Crest & Coats of Arms

 Important Dates for the Esmond family

-Another 209 words (15 lines of text) covering the years 1086 and 1285 are included under the topic Early Esmond History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Esmond research.
+Another 105 words (8 lines of text) covering the years 1086 and 1285 are included under the topic Early Esmond History in all our PDF Extended History products and printed products wherever possible.

 Esmond Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Esmond are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Esmond include: Eastman, Eastmunt, Esmund, Estman, Yeastman, Eestman, Eastmun, Eastmen, Eastmin and many more.

 Early Notables of the Esmond family (pre 1700)

 More information is included under the topic Early Esmond Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Esmond family to Ireland

-Another 39 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Esmond family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.